cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-odyssey.md

   - raizo
 ---

-Odyssey is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires a app to re-apply the exploit after a reboot.
+Odyssey is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

 The tool is compatible with jailbreaking devices on iOS/iPadOS versions from 13.0 to 13.7.